tparchman/F21_BIOL792/week1_unixI/unix_assignment1.md

     $ man grep

  Upon scrolling through the `grep` man page, you will see that `grep` has many command options and is a flexible, powerful, and commonly used text processing tool.
-Use the `man` command to explore the functionality and command line options of the common commands listed above.
+Use the `man` command to explore the functionality and command line options for some the common commands listed above.

-## Directory navigation.
+## Directory navigation

 You can move directly to your home directory from anywhere with the two shortcuts below.

     $ cd ~

     $ cd

+Moving directly to `root` is similarly easy.

+    $ cd /

 Moving up into unnamed directories is easy, as below.